aws-samples/aws-serverless-workshops/NewDeveloper/3_DeployFeature/README.md

 #### Integration-test

 This stage runs integration tests against the dev instance of the service.
-With the amount of AWS resources that can go into making up a single service, not to mention interactions between your own services, it's important to ensure the entire functional path is working correctly.
-A unit test can't detect a missing IAM permission but integration tests can.
+With the amount of AWS resources that can go into making up a single service, not to mention interactions between your own services, it's important to ensure the entire functional path is working correctly.  for example, unit test can't detect a missing IAM permission but integration tests can.

 ```yaml
 - stage: integration-test